genkikadomatsu/unity3d-face-tracking/README.md

-# Unity Face Tracking Package
+# Unity3D Face Tracking Package

-This package allows for simple facial recognition to be used in Unity3D projects.
+This package allows for simple facial tracking to be used in Unity3D projects.

 ![Tracking.gif](README/Tracking.gif)